-Qualitative variables are expressed as numbers and percentages, and quantitative variables as the mean and standard deviation (SD).
+Qualitative variables are expressed as number and percentage, and quantitative variables as mean and standard deviation (SD).
 Student's t-test was used to compare quantitative variables.
-With regard to categorical variables, Pearson's Chisquared test was used for 2 x 3 contingency tables, and Yates' continuity correction or Fisher's exact test for 2 x 2 tables.
-The Kaplan-Meier method was used for the actuarial survival analysis, and curves were compared using the log-rank test.
-Data were analyzed with the SPSS, version 15.0 (Chicago, IL), software program, and statistical significance was established at p < 0.05
+As regards categorical variables, Pearson's Chi-squared test was used for 2x3 contingency tables, and Yates' continuity correction or Fischer's exact test for 2x2 tables.
+For the actuarial survival analysis the Kaplan-Meier method was used, and curves were compared using the log-rank test.
+Data were analyzed with the SPSS, version 15.0 (Chicago, IL), software program, and significance was established at p < 0.05